daandouwe/Machine-Translation-with-CRFs/README.md

 `corpus = [(ch, en) for ch, en in corpus if len(en.split()) < 15]`

-NOTE: please note that when you select only the short sentences you get different sizes for the corpus!
+NOTE: when you select only the short sentences you get different sizes for the corpus!

 * `new!` Tim has made a parallel version of save-parses!
 You can now use the branch parallel to check it out for yourself.
 If you have 4 cores you can simply run `python save-parse.py --num-cores 8` and see the magic of parallel computing unfold in front of your eyes.
 Warning: expect massive speedup (5x or more) and some beautiful wind-tunnel effects from your desktop/laptop.